DialogInsight/DIAnalytics_iOS/README.md

     [DIAnalytics handleDidReceiveRemoteNotification:userInfo];

     if (application.applicationState == UIApplicationStateActive ) {
-        NSLog(@"Application is in foreground when receive notificaiton, application should handle display of notification.");
+        NSLog(@"Application is in foreground when it received the notification, application should handle display of notification.");
     }
 }

-//For iOS under 10, you must implement this two methode to registe for token
+//For iOS under 10, you must implement these two methods to register for a token
 - (void)application:(UIApplication *)application didFailToRegisterForRemoteNotificationsWithError:(NSError *)error {
     NSLog(@"Unable to register for remote notifications: %@", error);
 }